 Placement is an important factor in improving the viewability of your video ads — if people can’t find your videos, they can’t watch the content.
-By placing videos in an optimal location, audiences will be more likely to find and watch your video content and ads.
+By placing videos in an optimal location, audiences are more likely to find and watch your video content and ads.

-Here are things to consider to make it as easy as possible for people to find your video content:
+Here are things to consider to help people find your video content:

 Identify where users spend time: While “top center” is typically the most viewable position on the page, take time to understand user behavior.
 In general, we recommend moving video players to a higher and more centrally located position on the page.